 Column template in Angular Grid component

-Grid component provides a template option that allows you to display custom elements in a column instead of the field value.
-This can be useful when you need to display images, buttons, or other custom content within a column.
+The Syncfusion Angular Grid component provides a template property that enables rendering custom elements in a column instead of the default field value.
+This feature is ideal for displaying images, buttons, hyperlinks, or other custom content within a column.

 Render image in a column

-To render an image in a grid column, you need to define a template for the column using the template property.
+To display an image in a grid column, the template property is used to define custom HTML content.
 The template property expects the HTML element or a function that returns the HTML element.

 The following example demonstrates how to define a template for the Employee Image field that displays an image element.
 The template property is set to the HTML element that contains an image tag.
 You have utilized the src and alt attributes to an image tag.